a-r-j/ProteinWorkshop/README.md

 pip install proteinworkshop
 ```

-However, for full exploration we recommend cloning the repository and building from source
+However, for full exploration we recommend cloning the repository and building from source.

 ### Building from source